Center of Pressure: What this means to posture, joint and spinal pain

 3. Start to train your lower abdominals, increase core strength

 There is more to this processs, but this will get you started.
-At Portland Chiropractic Neurology, located in downtown Portland in Southern Maine, we specialize in these treatments and can help resolve your symptoms.
+At Portland Chiropractic Neurology, located in Portland, Maine, we specialize in these treatments and can help resolve your symptoms.

 [Media ID ]